 Read more: Why it is Important to make classroom rules for children with special needs?

 8. Friendly and Safe Classroom environment

 Children with special needs are very sensitive.
 So, it is important to provide them safe and friendly classroom environment to get a positive outcome.
 The rude behavior of a teacher directly affects the output of the children.
-Keep your behavior polite and friendly while teaching the children with special needs.
+Keep your behavior polite and friendly while teaching children with special needs.
 So, make sure whatever instruction you are giving should be clear and understandable to all the children in your classroom.

 9. Peer Compatibility

 A well-organized classroom for children with special needs improves peer compatibility.
 A peer can become a role model for classmates, especially those with autism.
-In the classroom, when children work together on the project, or some group activity, this improves their teamwork and relationship.
+In the classroom, when children work together on a project, or some group activity, this improves their teamwork and relationship.
 Children with special needs can learn many important things in a group.

 10. Have a Preplanned Schedule

 A teacher should make a preplanned schedule for children with special needs.
 It helps children to keep the excitement for the activity to be done on the next day of school.
 The preplanning of activities is done keeping in mind the learning ability and interests of the children.
 It is a crucial role of a teacher that every child’s need is suitably addressed.

 Read More: Benefits of a preplanned schedule in a classroom for special needs children.

 Children with special needs face challenges in maintaining social interactions.
 In order to enhance their engagement with the people around them, you can introduce social skill building exercises.
 Social interaction helps the children in real-life situation handling.
 An efficient teacher helps the children in learning how they can participate in social activities.